Buyer's Guide: Selecting the Right Rollator

 |- Requires some stability to operate safely|

-- Requires the use of both hands
+- Requires the use of both hands and feet

 - Cannot be pushed by another person when sat in